RaitoBezarius/berkovich-spaces/README.md

-# Berkovich spaces formalization
+# Towards Berkovich spaces formalization

 This is an attempt to formalize Berkovich spaces in the Lean theorem prover.

-So far, Ostrowski theorems have been formalized:
+So far, only Ostrowski theorems have been formalized:

 - over rationals ;
 - over polynomials (should be possible to extend it to K(X) with more work).